Certainty Blog

 Construction Safety & Trade Stacking

-Desire’e Ropel, Safety Manager at Hermanson, points to trade stacking as an important safety issue.
-Trade stacking happens when multiple trades are scheduled to work in a single area or portion of the job site -and it usually happens when crews are rushing to get ahead.
-The idea is, the more people, the more work can be done.
+Desire’e Ropel, Safety Manager at Hermanson, points to trade stacking as a significant and often underappreciated safety hazard.
+Trade stacking occurs when multiple trades are scheduled to work simultaneously in the same area or section of a job site — typically when project schedules are compressed and crews are pushed to accelerate progress.
+The logic is straightforward: more workers in one place means more work gets done.
+But the safety math tells a different story.

 30+ Audit and inspection checklists free for download.